FAQs

 Linking of the CLSA data to third party data holdings by an approved user is prohibited.
 Any proposals for linkage must be approved by the CLSA Scientific Management Team, and executed internally by the CLSA.
 Six-digit postal codes or HIN data are never released to users.

-No, currently, CLSA data are only available through a direct application to the CLSA.
+No, CLSA data are only available through a direct application to the CLSA.
 For more information on how to apply, please consult the Data Access Application Process section of our website.

-In general, variables in the CLSA dataset reflect the interview process.
-In some cases, follow-up questions were only asked if specific answers were given to preceding questions.
-Blank values in the Baseline data represent valid skip patterns.
-For example, number of daughters and sons are only asked if the participant answered, they have at least one child.
+1) Valid skip patterns.
+For example, number of daughters and sons are only asked if the participant answered that they have at least one child.
 In the CLSA dataset, participants with no children will have blank values for both.

 Within the CLSA dataset, derived variables (DVs) are variables that are created from other variables.
 DVs are derived by re-grouping or re-classifying the original variables, to glean information otherwise not available.
 Some DVs are based on published measures or scales.
 You will find documentation related to DVs on our Data Support Documentation page, under the Researchers tab of our website.